Couple was temporary mom and dad to 80 foster children

 “My husband decided he had enough of the system,” she said.
 “The system was not always pleasant.
 DCF (Department of Children and Families) was handling situations with foster children differently.
 When we started, the system was much better.
 He just had enough.
 We loved the kids but we didn’t love the system.
 It’s broken.”

 David still works and travels statewide doing electrical work.
-While he decided not to take in anymore foster children, it didn't mean he and Frances won't chase their grandchildren at their house.
+While he decided not to take in any more foster children, it didn’t mean he won’t chase their grandchildren at their house.

 “People think we are amazing, I don’t think so,” David said.
 “I think we did what was right to help children who didn’t have parents around to raise them.
 After a foster child ‘timed out’ of the system at 18, it was a blessing to have them come back and thank us for our love and care and to apologize for their bad behavior when they were living with us.”